 Dress up your kitchen with the argyle style using this simple free color pooling crochet pattern from String with Style.
-She shows how to use a cotton yarn, which is (of course) what you need when making dishcloths.
+She shows how to use a cotton yarn, which is what you need when making dishcloths.
 Her example shows what the effect looks like in different colorways.
-What a simple project to create amazing gifts for the people in your life!
+Create amazing gifts for the people in your life with this simple pattern.

 Even More Planned Pooling Crochet Patterns

 As the technique has grown in popularity, designers everywhere have come up with fresh new planned pooling crochet patterns.
 Here are some more for you:

 - Americana Pride-Planned Pooling crochet throw blanket created in red, white and blue.
 This is for sale by Amanda Corvello Designs on Ravelry.

 - Planned Pooling Crochet Pillow free pattern by Stardust Gold Crochet, with detailed technique instructions.

 - Planned Pooling Throw Pillow is a free crochet pattern on Pattern Paradise.